TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 440: Language and Literacy, 3 cr.

 Differences between spoken and written languages; the functions of writing in a literate society; writing systems with particular reference to English orthography; current psycholinguistic research on the acquisition of written language skills; pedagogical implications of linguistic views on literacy.
-Prereq.: graduate standing and TESL 402.
+Prerequisite: graduate standing and TESL 402.

 TESL 442: Using Technology with Second Language Learners, 3 cr.

 In this class, students will explore the interface between current approaches to second language (L2) pedagogy, theories of language learning, and technology.
 They will examine questions of the development and current status of computer applied language learning; the digital divide and language minority students; appropriate and inappropriate uses of technology for language learning; use of technology to support student instruction in listening, speaking, reading, writing, culture, pronunciation, vocabulary, and grammar; technology and learner variation; and issues of technology and assessment.
 Prerequisite: TESL 410 or consent of the instructor

 TESL 445: Language Variation, 3 cr.

 All languages vary - across time, distance, social class, gender, situation, and ethnicity.
 This course examines the societal and cultural influences on both the forms and uses of different varieties of English as well as other languages, and demonstrates how one's language and language variety affect one's identity, school achievement, etc. Topics include language attitudes and stereotypes, ideology, intercultural and interethnic communication, and the spread of English.
 Special emphasis will be placed on how these notions of language varieties apply to the teaching and learning of second and foreign languages.
 Prerequisite: graduate standing.